 - Be prepared, buy new activewear and gym equipment to help be motivated

 - Monitor your progress - take photos, keep a diary or find an app.

 - You don’t have to exercise 5 days a week, make it suit your lifestyle and it will work more effectively.

 - Most importantly listen to your body and rest!

 It may take some time to get started but once you have and you start seeing a difference you will feel great all over.
-Remembering that exercise always works best with healthy food, fueling your body so you can see the overall effect inside and out.
+Remembering that exercise always works best with healthy food, fuelling your body so you can see the overall effect inside and out.
 Stay positive and if you fall off the groove give it a few days and jump back on.